-3. Assessment at a glance
+Assessment at a glance 3.

-For Cambridge IGCSE Drama, candidates take two compulsory components: Component 1 (Written examination) and Component 2 (Coursework), and are eligible for the award of grades A\ to G.
+www.papacambridge.com For Cambridge IGCSE Drama, candidates take two compulsory components: Component 1 (Written examination) and Component 2 (Coursework), and are eligible for the award of grades A to G.

-Components Weighting Component 1 Written examination 2 hours 30 minutes 40% The questions on this paper relate to pre-release in advance of the examination.
-This material corrextended extract from a play (or an abridged verdevise a piece of drama based on one of the this from the play. nsists of three stimuli and an rsion of an entire play).
-Candidates The questions on the paper will require candidate pre-release material from the perspective of act The question paper is structured as follows: • Section A ( 30 marks ) Candidates answer 6 extract from the play (20 marks) and 2-4 que their chosen stimulus (10 marks). · • Section B (25 marks) Candidates answer o choice of three on the extract from the play. - Section C (25 marks) Candidates answer o choice of three on the drama devised from the section.
-Externally assessed.
-Component 2 Coursework 60% Candidates submit three pieces of practical wor k. • One individual piece (3-5 minutes): one performance of an extract from a play.
-Two group pieces (maximum 15 minutes) each): one performance of an extract from a play a and one original devised piece.
-Note: the stimuli on the pre-release material for a basis for the devised piece on Component 2.
-Component 1 may not be used as
+Components Weighting Component 1 Written examination 2 hours 30 minutes 40% The questions on this paper relate to pre-release main advance of the examination.
+This material consist extended extract from a play (or an abridged version devise a piece of drama based on one of the three s from the play. s of three stimuli and an of an entire play).
+Candidates The questions on the paper will require candidates t pre-release material from the perspective of actor, c The question paper is structured as follows: • Section A (30 marks) Candidates answer 6-8 s extract from the play (20 marks) and 2-4 questic their chosen stimulus (10 marks). • Section B (25 marks) Candidates answer one lo choice of three on the extract from the play. onger-answer question from a • Section C (25 marks) Candidates answer one lo choice of three on the drama devised from their 5 Externally assessed.
+Component 2 Coursework 60% Candidates submit three pieces of practical work. • One individual piece (3-5 minutes): one performance of an extract from a play. • Two group pieces (maximum 15 minutes eac h): one performance of an extract from a play and one original devised piece.
+Note: the stimuli on the pre-release material for Con a basis for the devised piece on Component 2. nponent 1 may not be used as Internally assessed and externally moderated.